Baylor vs. Florida College Basketball Predictions & Picks - November 24

 - Pick OU: Under (157.5)

 Both Baylor and Florida are 2-2-0 against the spread (ATS) so far this season.
-In terms of hitting the over, games involving the Bears are 3-1-0 and the Gators are 5-0-0.
-The two teams average 175 points per game, 17.5 more points than this matchup's total.
+A total of three out of the Bears' games this season have gone over the point total, and five of the Gators' games have gone over.
+The two teams score an average of 175 points per game, 17.5 more points than this matchup's total.

 Sportsbook Promo Codes